University and School Policies, Procedures, and Regulations

-Registration instructions are announced in advance of each registration period.
+Registration instructions are announced in advance of each registration period by the Registrar.
 Students should consult these instructions for the exact dates and times of registration activities.
 Students must be sure to obtain all necessary written course approvals and advisers’ signatures before registering.
 Undergraduate students who have not registered for a full-time course load by the end of the add period will be withdrawn, as will graduate students who have not registered for any course work by the end of the add period.
 International students enrolled in graduate degree programs must maintain full-time status until degree completion.